zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

      * @author Frank Giordano
      */
     public static void getAll() {
-        // get any jobs out there for the logged-in user List<Job> jobs;
+        // get any jobs out there for the logged-in user for basic authentication type
+        // for other authentication types, use connection.setuser() method, otherwise
+        // query for job by owner=* meaning for all users List<Job> jobs;
         try {
             jobs = jobGet.getAll();